f4exb/sdrangel/plugins/channelrx/demoddatv/readme.md

 <h5>B.2b.5: DVB-S specific controls</h5>

 The controls specific to DVB-S are disabled and greyed out.
 These are: Fast Lock, Allow Drift, Hard Metric and Viterbi.

+<h5>B.2b.6: DVB-S2 specific - Soft LDPC decoder</h5>

+Not implemented yet

+<h5>B.2b.7: DVB-S2 specific - LDPC maximum number of bit flips allowed</h5>

+May vary between 0 and 500.
+On strong signals (17 dB SNR or more) you may set it to 0 thus saving processing on occasional bit flips that will not cause significant degradation.
+When SNR decreases you may set it to a medium value of about 200 allowing bit flips corrections to take place and decoding of signals down to about 10dB MER.
+A higher value towards the maximum (500) will not make a significant difference and is allowed mostly for experimentation.

+If you have enough processing power it is fine to always leave it at 200.

+Comparatively:
+  - with max = 0 you need ~15 dB MER which corresponds to ~16 dB CNR
+  - with max = 200 you need ~10 dB MER which corresponds to ~13 dB CNR

 <h3>C: DATV video stream</h3>